West Ham United F.C.: Ups and downs (1986–2005)

 After Lyall, Lou Macari briefly led the team, though he resigned after less than a single season in order to clear his name of allegations of illegal betting while manager of Swindon Town.

 He was replaced by former player Billy Bonds.
-In Bonds' first full season, 1990–91, West Ham again secured promotion to Division One.
+In Bonds' first full season, 1990–91, West Ham again secured promotion to the First Division.
 Now back in the top flight, Bonds saw West Ham through one of their most controversial seasons.
 With the club planning to introduce a bond scheme, there was crowd unrest.
-West Ham finished last and were relegated back to Division Two after only one season.
+West Ham finished last and were relegated back to the Second Division after only one season.
 However, they rebounded strongly in 1992–93.
 With Trevor Morley and Clive Allen scoring 40 goals, they guaranteed themselves second place on the last day of the season with a 2–0 home win against Cambridge United, and with it promotion to the Premier League.